SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Data Plane Design

-The in-network stale set maintains the set of directories in \emph{scattered states}.
-Since its performance is critical to that of metadata operations, and its capacity needs to cover the \emph{directory footprint}, we have the following design goals.
-(1) Support line-rate \emph{query}, \emph{insert} and \emph{remove} of \emph{fingerprint}.
-(2) Maximize the utility of the constrained on-chip memory to store more elements.
+The on-switch dirty set maintains the set of directories in scattered states.
+Since its performance and capacity are critical to {\sys}, we have the following design goals: (1) support line-rate \emph{query}, \emph{insert} and \emph{remove} of fingerprint, and (2) maximize the utilization of scarce on-chip memory.

 \paragraph{Structure.}